fdesanti/fast-lisa-subtraction/README.md

 - [GBGPU](https://github.com/mikekatz04/GBGPU) to generate GB waveforms (both on CPU/GPU)
 - [CuPy](https://cupy.dev/) for the GPU acceleration

 which are *NOT* automatically installed.
-Please refer to the official documentations to install and match your own hardware.
+Please refer to their official documentations to install and match your own hardware.

 *Note:* CuPy is not mandatory as the package is meant to work also on CPU-only machines, exploiting NumPy.